pborreli/sass-guidelines/en/_syntax.md

 Hence, we can make a distinction between strings intended to be used as CSS values (CSS identifiers) like in the previous example, and strings when sticking to the Sass data type, for instance map keys.

-We don't quote the former, but we do wrap the latter in single quotes.
+We don’t quote the former, but we do wrap the latter in single quotes.

 ### Strings containing quotes